 This type of work is a lot more intensive and requires our presence long after the TV cameras have left.
 Our work was consolidated into delivering a much bigger impact in Iraq, Afghanistan, D.R.
 Congo and Uganda – where we’ve been on the ground for at least five years.

-We’ve recently expanded our work into Central African Republic – one of the world’s most forgotten countries.
-And, just as is in Bosnia twenty years earlier, we couldn’t just watch the news from Syria every night without taking action – so we’re just across the border in Lebanon helping to protect and rebuild young Syrian lives.
+We’ve recently expanded our work into the Central African Republic – one of the world’s most forgotten countries.
+And, just as is in Bosnia twenty years earlier, we couldn’t just watch the news from Syria every night without taking action – so we’re just across the border in Jordan helping to protect and rebuild young Syrian lives.

 Although we can now command the ears of politicians and decision-makers thanks to the knowledge and credibility acquired through our fieldwork, we aren’t burdened by the bureaucracy that many bigger charities incur – instead we’re proud to retain the energy and can-do spirit that inspired so many people to the War Child cause in Bosnia two decades ago.